mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 elevation each term; it is determined only by events.

 Household Development
-In mainstream K’kree society, some events are almost certain to take place at key points in a male’s life.
+In mainstream K'kree society, some events are almost certain to take place at key points in a male's life.
 His first term will be spent as a warrior serving his clanlord or – if he is very lucky – his Steppelord.
 At the end of this term he will almost certainly be married, after which his household will develop as he serves more terms.
-By the time he is ready to venture to the stars, a K’kree patriarch may command quite a force of warriors, technicians and servants, and be followed by his attentive and adoring wives.
+By the time he is ready to venture to the stars, a K'kree patriarch may command quite a force of warriors, technicians and servants, and be followed by his attentive and adoring wives.